eLZyBee/chore-bunny/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
-- [ ] Search through notes for blocks of text
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Sign in as Bunny, manage bookings.
+- [ ] Smart component population (popular chores show in Dashboard)
-- [ ] Set reminders on notes
+- [ ] Add booking cancellations.
-- [ ] Changelogs for Notes
+- [ ] Allow users to upload profile pictures.
-- [ ] Multiple sessions
+- [ ] Log in with Google / Facebook.

-[phase-one]: ./docs/phases/phase1.md
-[phase-two]: ./docs/phases/phase2.md
-[phase-three]: ./docs/phases/phase3.md
-[phase-four]: ./docs/phases/phase4.md
-[phase-five]: ./docs/phases/phase5.md